 Method 1: Passphrase

 Passphrases operate on the same principle as passwords and are used in exactly the same way.
 However, they differ from traditional passwords in two main ways:

 - Passphrases are generally longer than passwords.
-While passwords can frequently be short (8 characters, passphrases have larger minimum lengths (15 characters) and, in practice, typical passphrases might be 20 or 30 characters long.
-Passwords/passphrases at Macalester can be up to 30 characters.
-This greater length provides more powerful security; it is far more difficult for a cracker to break a twenty-five-character passphrase than an eight-character password.
+While passwords can frequently be short passphrases have larger minimum lengths and, in practice, typical passphrases might be 20 or 30 characters long.
+This greater length provides more powerful security; it is far more difficult for a cracker to break a 25 character passphrase than an 12 character password.

 - The greater length of passphrases allows you to create a memorable phrase rather than a cryptic series of letters, numbers, and symbols.
 There are usually different rules for determining valid passphrases.
 Systems that use shorter passwords often disallow actual words or names, which are notoriously insecure; instead, your password is usually an apparently random sequence of characters.

 A passphrase uses multiple natural words or phrases to construct the password.
 Because the characters that make up a word naturally have a relation to each other they can be thought of as atomic units.
 When you think of the word “chair” you don’t think of the letters c-h-a-i-r, you think of the single item you know to be a chair.
-So instead of thinking about a password as being made up of eight or nine characters, start to think of a passphrase as being made up of five or six words.
+So instead of thinking about a password as being made up of 12 or 13 characters, start to think of a passphrase as being made up of 5 or 6 words.